This article is part 2 of our 5-part Employee Engagement and Culture Checklist for the 2021 Series. Read Part 1 here.

 What can leadership do to reinforce and reinvigorate culture?
 The most important thing is to share the vision through a clear culture statement that employees can revisit often.

 Another critical component to maintaining culture is how you hire.
 Gone are the days of hiring for culture fit.
-Instead, managers should be focussing on hiring for culture add.
+Instead, managers should be focusing on hiring for culture add.
 As Management scholar Adam Grant shares in this video, hiring for culture fit, where candidates are hired based on shared values, isn’t as effective as was once thought.
 He shares the importance of culture add and culture contribution.
 For example, if you feel your culture is stagnant and lacking new ideas?
 Hire someone with an entrepreneurial background.

 But most importantly, what can you do on an ongoing basis?
 Reinforce your culture daily by living your organization’s values, making sure they’re understood and top of mind, and being true to the priorities you’ve laid out.
 Simply put, if your executives and managers are walking the talk, you’ll get better buy-in organization-wide.